 Ad that ran in the Sunday World Herald back in September 8, 1968 “for the New Westroad’s.”

-Early Westroads Shopping Center sign.
-Bishop Buffet is listed along with Montgomery Ward, Hinky Dinky, Zale’s Kilpatrick’s Early may Garden Center, Fox Theatre, Penneys, Singer Sewing Center and Florheim Shoes.
+Early 1968 Westroads Shopping Center sign.
+Bishop Buffet is listed along with Montgomery Ward, Hinky Dinky (grocery store—why?), Zale’s Jewelry, Kilpatrick’s, Earl May Garden Center, Singer Sewing Center, Fox Theatre, Penneys, Singer Sewing Center and Florsheim Shoes.
+Note that Stanley J. How and Associates Inc are listed as architects of the mall.

 Benjamin Franklin Bishop started the cafeteria chain in 1920 out of Waterloo, Iowa.
 The Iowa based buffet chain grew to 35 Midwestern locations known as the Bishop Buffet and Cafeteria System.
 There was one in downtown Omaha and one in Lincoln too, at the Gateway Mall.
 (The one at the Gateway did not have as cool as a layout as the Westroads, in my opinion, but the food was the same scrumptiousness.)
 I found that Bishop’s filed a lawsuit against Westroads for a dispute over rental agreement and public space fees in 1979.
 Strange what you can find online.
-Oddly enough, K Mart bought the whole regional Bishop’s buffet chain in 1983.
+Oddly enough, K Mart bought the whole regional Bishop Buffet chain in 1983.
 K Mart had previously bought the whole Furr’s Cafeteria chain as well.
-In 1988 K Mart sold 133 Furr’s Cafeterias and all 35 Bishop’s.
+In 1988 K Mart sold 133 Furr’s Cafeterias and all 35 Bishop restaurants.
 The belief was that cafeteria style restaurants were falling out of fashion.
 Additionally many of Bishop’s locations were in malls, which were rumored to be on the decline.
 That was the story at the time but in all actuality, K Mart had probably bitten off more than it could handle.
 The new owners slowly began shuttering the various Bishop’s locations.
 I am not sure when the Omaha location closed.
 Early 90’s, I would guess.
 I do know that Von Maur opened in August of 1995.
 The last of the Bishop’s closed in 2012.
 A friend of mine had suggested that Bishop’s could make it now in light of the success of the Golden Corral and other cafeterias.
 But I think the quality of food was quite a bit different then.
+Everything there was so delicious and not at all on the cheap as we find at buffets today.
 I’m not sure that it would be as big a success or affordable to the wide range of people that it served in its heyday.
 I feel lucky to have enjoyed this restaurant with my family and friends throughout the years.
-Chocolate pie…..
+That chocolate pie…..

 **Addendum of November 27, 2017** A My Omaha Obsession reader just emailed me a relic of this lost, wholesome vestige: the perfect Bishop’s Ambrosia Pie recipe.
 Thanks to E. Crocker!